-Decisions regarding the use of a trust as part of a Medicaid plan require careful review of an individual's circumstances.
-In addition, the laws vary in Westchester County NY and Fairfield County CT, so your lawyer must take into account the unique laws.
+Decisions regarding the use of a trust as part of a Medicaid plan require careful review of an individual's circumstances by a Medicaid Attorney.
+In addition, the laws vary in Westchester County NY and Fairfield County CT, so your Medicaid Lawyer must take into account the unique laws.

 What are the rules for Home Care Benefits under Medicaid?

 Under current law, transfers do not count against an applicant who is seeking only Medicaid benefits under New York's home care program.
 New York can change this rule at any time, and in fact, the state came close to doing so at the beginning of 2006.

 Can Medicaid Recover from Your Estate?

 Yep, they can.
 So if Medicaid pays for your care, they will go after the assets in your Estate to pay them back.
 It is called Medicaid Payback or Medicaid Estate Recovery in legal parlance.
 Ask a Medicaid Lawyer.